 When the Argument Isn't Really About the Argument

-When a colleague argues hard against a well-supported idea, the real obstacle is usually emotional, not logical, and understanding what they're protecting matters more than winning the debate.
+When a colleague argues hard against a well-supported idea, the reasons are often a threat prediction made experiential.
+Understanding what they're protecting gets you further than winning the debate.

 You've probably been in a meeting like this one.
 Frank, an engineering manager, is pushing back hard on a feature Susan, the product manager, wants to ship.
 He's got reasons: the feature doesn't make sense, users won't use it, the value isn't there.
 Susan fires back with user research, usage data, customer quotes.
 Frank counters.
 Susan counters.
 Round and round.